El-Abiad/language-helper/README.md

 If you're learning languages or just curious about the reach of your linguistic skills, this tool helps visualize your language knowledge in a fun and interactive way.

+## Background

+I originally created this program because I was looking for a similar tool online for my own use but couldn’t find anything that matched what I wanted.
+So, I decided to build a simple prototype myself — including 8 languages — to experiment with and learn from while having fun.

 ## Author

 **Mohamed El-Abiad**